Friday 21 and Saturday 22 July 2023

 Free bus service available to and from London on Saturday 22 July

-Join us for the performance of the award-winning Family Honour by dance artist and choreographer Kwame Asafo-Adjei.
+Performance of the award-winning Family Honour by dance artist and choreographer Kwame Asafo-Adjei.

 Family Honour won the prestigious French choreographic competition Danse Elargie and 2019’s Rotterdam International Duet Choreography Competition.